Fox River State Trail: De Pere to Green Bay

 The trail then arrives at the city of De Pere’s Fox Point Boat Launch.
 Parking lots, restrooms, and picnic tables are located there.
 This large boat landing mainly serves boaters and anglers, but a station for bicyclists is on the north end of the grounds, just off the trail.
 It has an information kiosk, self-registration station, and bicycle self-service station.
 The site works well as a potential trailhead.
 The boat launch offers a scenic view, and makes an excellent spot to enjoy the river.

-Near the boat launch are several fast food and ice cream shops.
+Near the boat launch are two fast food restaurants that also serve and ice cream treats.
 Follow the short driveway east up the hill to North Broadway.
-Bicyclists have a choice of 3 offerings.
-Zesty’s Frozen Custard is a long-time local favorite, and the A&W and Dairy Queen also offer tasty treats.
+There, bicyclists have a choice of an A&W or Dairy Queen.
+Either place promises a tasty meal, float, sundae, or cone.

 To reach the Fox Point Boat Launch by car, drive north 1.5 miles from downtown De Pere on Wisconsin State Highway 57 (N. Broadway) to the entrance on the left (west) side of the road.
 Another route is to exit Wisconsin State Highway 172 onto Wisconsin State Highway 57 (Riverside Drive), and drive 1 mile south to the boat launch driveway.